2023 Outcomes

 Established the Special Education Cooperating Teacher Academy

-The primary objective for the initial launch of the grant was to establish and recruit the inaugural cohort for the Special Education Cooperating Teacher Academy, which began in Summer 2023 with sixteen highly-qualified and diverse special education teachers.
-This cohort represents current Hawaii public school teachers who teach across PK-12 in special education or inclusive settings and live on Oahu, Maui, or Hawaii island.
+The primary objective for the initial launch of the grant was to establish and recruit the inaugural cohort for the Special Education Cooperating Teacher Academy, which began in Summer 2023 with sixteen highly-qualified special education teachers.
+This cohort represents current Hawaii public school teachers who teach across PK-12 in special education settings and live on Oahu, Maui, or Hawaii island.
 This collective cohort met in-person at the UH Mānoa campus in the summer and then virtually throughout the school year.

 Topics covered in Summer 2023 Special Education CT Academy: